AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   *Quantitative:*
   #kristoffer[Is this as it should be with metrics and such?]
-  - Historical data aswell as parameters of each robot in the running scenario.
+  - *Historical data* aswell as parameters of each robot in the running scenario.
 To make it easy to compare the effects of different parameters across different environments data is recorded for each robot.
     - A count of every message sent and received during message passing is recorded, further labelled if the message was sent across an internal or an external factorgraph edge.
     - The number of collisions a robot has had with other robots and environment obstacles.
-    - The position and linear velocity across $delta_t$ seconds is sampled and recorded with an interval of $20 H z$.
+    - The position and linear velocity across $delta_t$ seconds is sampled and recorded with an interval of $20"Hz"$.
     - A description of the route a robot took.
 Containing the list of waypoints it has visited.
 When the robot started its route.
 And if it has finished its route.
 How long it took.
   The data is automatically exported when the scenario has finished i.e. all robots have finished their route.
 Alternatively the data can be exported from the settings UI by pressing the "metrics" button in the "Export" section.
 See @appendix.json-schema-for-exported-data for a typed schema of the entire #acr("JSON") object exported.
-  // super::tracking::PositionTracker::new(1000, Duration::from_millis(50)),
-  // super::tracking::VelocityTracker::new(1000, Duration::from_millis(50)),

-  // #set enum(numbering: box-enum.with(prefix: "Section "))
-  // 1.
-Graphviz DOT
 ]